coder/docs/about.md

 organization and enable new members to onboard and contribute.
 Developers focus on their projects and the end product, not on setup.

-These pre-configured workspaces are the foundation of Coder's _Dev Workspaces as Code_ paradigm, allowing a project's language and tooling dependencies to be source controlled along with the code itself.
+These pre-configured workspaces are the foundation of Coder's _Dev Wasdadasdasdasdasdasdasdasadasdasorkspaces as Code_ paradigm, allowing a project's language and tooling dependencies to be source controlled along with the code itself.